 Our oncology rehabilitation team includes licensed physical therapists, occupational therapists, and speech and language pathologists and massage therapists.

-Throughout your cancer treatment, rehabilitation therapies can help you maintain your quality of life in several ways:
+Throughout your cancer treatment, rehabilitation therapies are available to help you maintain your quality of life in several ways:

 Speech and language pathology

-Our massage therapists can help reduce your cancer-related pain and improve your quality of life during your treatment.
+Our massage therapists may help reduce your cancer-related pain and improve your quality of life during your treatment.